shalvah/burns/README.md

 By default, when looking for specific handlers, Burns will use `on` + the UpperCase form of your event name.
 Any non-alphanumeric characters will be removed.
 Thus, `'mrPlow'`, `'mr-plow'`, `'mr plow'`, `'MrPlow'`, and `'mr_plow'` will all be handled by the method `onMrPlow` if you have one defined (otherwise `handle`).
 However, it is recommended that you follow a fixed convention for naming your events.

 ## But Node already supports events natively!
 Yes, and that's a great thing for handling events at lower levels in your code base (for instance, on open of a file, on read of a stream).
-When dealing with events at a higher level, Burns allows you to define all your app's events in one central location (the `register` function), and write robust handlers (which you should probably put in a `listeners` directory).
+When dealing with events at a higher level (such as a new user signing up), Burns allows you to define all your app's events in one central location (the `register` function), and write robust handlers (which you should probably put in a `listeners` directory).

 ## Asynchronous vs. Synchronous
 [Unlike NodeJS' inbuilt events system](https://nodejs.org/api/events.html#events_asynchronous_vs_synchronous), Burns calls your event listeners asynchronously (still in the defined order, though).
 That is, the functions are queued behind whatever I/O event callbacks that are already in the event queue.